energywebfoundation/ssi/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 The authority portal may want to confirm that the resident in question controls the DID first, however this step is currently omitted.

 Navigate to the `Vc Api Controller issue Credential` request under the `vc-api` folder.
-Fill in, in the JSON below, the customer DID as the `subject` id, the authority portal DID as the `issuer` id and the `verificationMethod.id` from the DID document of the authority portal as the `options.verificationMethod` from the DIDs that were generated in previous steps.
+Fill in, in the JSON below, the resident DID as the `subject` id, the authority portal DID as the `issuer` id and the `verificationMethod.id` from the DID document of the authority portal as the `options.verificationMethod` from the DIDs that were generated in previous steps.

 ```json
 {